swapins/swapins/README.md

 By combining deterministic systems engineering with foundational medical domain knowledge and ongoing Business Administration studies, I focus on driving technical strategy and scaling decentralized AI operations for real-world infrastructure.

+**All systems and prototypes presented below are designed as modular components within a unified edge-native architecture.**

 ---

 ## Flagship System — PeachbotAI

-**PeachbotAI is a unified edge-native intelligence architecture designed for decentralized, real-time AI systems operating under strict resource constraints.**
+**PeachbotAI is a modular edge-native intelligence system designed for decentralized, real-time AI execution under strict resource constraints.**

-It represents a **multi-layer system architecture** integrating perception, reasoning, and execution across distributed edge environments.
+It represents a **multi-layer system architecture** integrating perception, reasoning, and execution across distributed edge environments.Designed as a multi-layer system integrating perception, inference, coordination, and reasoning across distributed edge nodes.

 ### Core System Layers